-I would say we need split needs from desires.
-We might argue that we need leisure activities but these are not critical for our survival.
+I would say we need to split needs from desires.
+We might argue that we need leisure activities, but these are not critical for our survival.

 Housing, food and transportation are our most important daily needs.

 Healthcare should be included as a need.
-However since healthcare is pratically free (we pay small fees depending on the consultation or treatment), I choose to remove it from the the basic expenses.
+However since healthcare is practically free (we pay small fees depending on the consultation or treatment), I choose to remove it from the basic expenses.